NoNotNotes/Mneme/Garden/05/656a-head-injury.md

 ___

 # Clinical Manifestations
+Symptoms, apart from those of the local injury, depend on the severity and the anatomic location of the underlying brain injury.
+Persistent, localized pain usually suggests that a fracture is present.
 1. **Cognitive Changes**: change in level of consciousness (loss of consciousness, speech, lethargy, attention deficit, mood disturbances), memory, learning, problem-solving, speed of mental processing, judgment, and decision-making.
 	- Attention deficits, changes in sleep habits, and mood disturbances may be found in children with TBI, along with changes in eating habits and persistent, inconsolable crying.
 2. **Physical Changes**: weakness or numbness in the extremities; persistent, potentially worsening headache, spasticity, physical paralysis, chronic pain, changes in sensorium, loss of stamina, and loss of control of the bowel and bladder.

+>[!ERROR] Fractures of the Cranial Vault
+>Fractures of the cranial vault may or may not produce swelling in the region of the fracture.
+>- Fractures of the base of the skull tend to traverse the paranasal sinus of the frontal bone or the middle ear located in the temporal bone.
+Therefore, they frequently produce **hemorrhage from the nose, pharynx, or ears**, and blood may appear **under the conjunctiva**.
+An area of ecchymosis (bruising) may be seen over the mastoid (**Battle sign**).
+>- **Basal** skull fractures are suspected when CSF escapes from the ears (**CSF otorrhea**) and the nose (**CSF rhinorrhea**).
+Drainage of CSF is a serious problem, because **meningeal infection can occur** if organisms gain access to the cranial contents via the nose, ear, or sinus through a tear in the dura.

 Categorized into severity of TBI:
 1. **Mild TBI**: loss of consciousness for seconds to minutes, problems with memory or concentration, headache, dizziness/loss of balance, nausea/vomiting, and difficulty sleeping